 Mop head yarn wall hanging

-pom pom garland
+- pom pom garland

-wood beads (from Etsy HERE and HERE)
+- wood beads optional (from Etsy HERE and HERE)

-some cream and white yarn from craft store
+- some cream and white yarn (optional)

 Below you can see how I tied them together:

-I also made some tassels out of the remaining mop head yarn by tying some wool strands to the bunched up yarn.
+In addition, I also made some tassels out of the remaining mop head yarn by tying some wool strands to the bunched up yarn.

 I like it just this plain and simple already too: